Plaçage: Marie Thérèse Metoyer

 Marie Thérèse Metoyer dite Coincoin became an icon of black female entrepreneurship in colonial Louisiana.
 She was born at the frontier outpost of Natchitoches on Cane River in August 1742 as a slave of the post founder, the controversial explorer Louis Juchereau de St. Denis.
 She would be, for twenty years, the placée of a French colonial merchant-turned-planter, Claude Thomas Pierre Métoyer, who was two years her junior.
 At the onset of their plaçage, she was already the mother of five children; she would have ten more with Métoyer.
 In 1778, he freed her after the parish priest filed charges against Coincoin as a "public concubine" and threatened to have her sold at New Orleans if they did not end their relationship.
 As a free woman, she remained with Métoyer until 1788, when his growing fortune persuaded him to take a wife who could provide legal heirs.
 (He chose another Marie Thérèse, a white Créole of French and German birth.)

 In setting Coincoin aside, Métoyer donated to her his interest in 80 arpents, about 68 acre of unpatented land, adjacent to his plantation, to help support their free-born offspring.
 On that modest tract, Coincoin planted tobacco, a valuable commodity in the struggling colony.
 She and her children trapped bears and wild turkeys for sales of meat, hide, and oil locally and at the New Orleans market.
 She also manufactured medicine, a skill shared by her formerly enslaved sister Marie Louise dite Mariotte and likely one acquired from their African-born parents.
 With this money, she progressively bought the freedom of four of her first five children and several grandchildren, before investing in three African-born slaves to provide the physical labor that became more difficult as she aged.
-After securing a colonial patent on her homestead in 1794, she petitioned for and was given a land concession from the Spanish crown.
+After securing a colonial patent on her homestead in 1794, she petitioned for and was given a land concession from the Spanish crown, since by then Louisiana had come under Spanish control.
 On that piney-woods tract of 800 arpents (667 ac) on Old Red River, about 5 mi from her farmstead, she set up a vacherie (a ranch) and engaged a Spaniard to tend her cattle.
 Shortly before her death in 1816, Coincoin sold her homestead and divided her remaining property (her piney-woods land, the three African slaves, and their offspring) among her own progeny.